-Week 11 (March 25): Ordinary Ethics and the Case of Forgiveness
+Week 12 (March 31): Ordinary Ethics and the Everyday

-- △ Lotte MEINERT, "Every Day: Forgiving after War in Northern Uganda."
-In Moral Engines: Exploring Ethical Drives in Human Life. - we Veena DAS, "Ordinary Ethics."
-In A Companion to Moral Anthropology. - Hannah ARENDT, "The Human Condition" (sections 1-3) and "Action" (sections 24-26, 32-33).
-In The Human Condition.
+- ← Lotte MEINERT, "Every Day: Forgiving after War in Northern Uganda."
+In Moral Engines: Exploring Ethical Drives in Human Life. - The Veena DAS, "Ordinary Ethics."
+In A Companion to Moral Anthropology. - Ethics: Anthropology, Language, and Action.

-PRESENTATION PROPOSAL DUE: March 26
+PRESENTATION PROPOSAL DUE: April 1

 The proposal is not a graded assignment.
 It is instead a chance for us to communicate about your project idea.
-Please submit by email March 26, no later than 11:59 p.m.
+Please submit by email April 1, no later than 11:59 p.m.

-Week 12 (April 1): Reading Week
+Week 13 (April 7): Reading Week

-P No class.
+To class.

-Week 13 (April 8): The Ethics of Care
+Week 14 (April 14): The Ethics of Care

-- ☐ Janelle TAYLOR, "On Recognition, Caring, and Dementia."
-Medical Anthropology Quarterly. - ⇒ João BIEHL, "Care and Disregard."
+☐ Janelle TAYLOR, "On Recognition, Caring, and Dementia."
+Medical Anthropology Quarterly.

+→ João BIEHL, "Care and Disregard."
 In A Companion to Moral Anthropology.